Charles Henry Davis

 Historian Donald L. Miller describes Davis during the time of the Civil War as "tall, solemn-looking and contemplative, with a drooping mustache that hung over his mouth."

 Early life

-Davis was born in Boston, Massachusetts, the son of Daniel Davis.
+Davis was born in Boston, the son of Daniel Davis.
 He attended the Boston Latin School and entered Harvard College in 1821, where he studied mathematics.
 But left after two years when he was appointed as a midshipman in the United States Navy on August 12, 1823.